aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 He goes down the slope and takes large steps when the slope is steep and small steps when the slope is less steep.

-He decides his next position based on his current position and stops when he gets to the bottom of the valley which was his goal.
+He decides on his next position based on his current position and stops when he gets to the bottom of the valley, which was his goal.